imogen-rickert/Data_cleaning_manipulation/README.md

 ## Dataset

-I used this dataset: [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
+I used the [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1) dataset.

 It is a table of shark attack incidents compiled by the Global Shark Attack File.